jason-nordheim/knowledge/improve-react-app-performance-with-debounce.md

-# High Performance through Debounce
+# Debounce for better React applications

-While debounce is a more broad development methodology and can be applied in a variety of scenarios - this article focuses on implementation of the debounce pattern in React.
+While debounce is a more broad development methodology and can be applied in a variety of scenarios - for now lets focuses on implementation of the debounce pattern in [React](https://reactjs.org/).

 # What is Debounce?

-Debounce, put simply; is a way of delaying some pience of code, until a specified time to avoid unneccessary CPU cycles.
+Debounce, put simply; is a way of delaying some pience of code, until a specified time to avoid unneccessary CPU cycles and increase code performance.

 ## Why does it matter?